sadhana2025java/newdemo/README.md

 # newdemo
-This is my first pepository
+This is my first repository